 Many people believe that a tax extension is somewhat of a cure-all.
 Don’t have the money to pay taxes?
 File an extension.
 Still trying to get everything in order?
 File an extension.
-However, the tax extension isn’t exactly what it sounds like, and it doesn’t really “cure-all”.
+Despite what it may sound like, the tax extension isn’t really a “cure-all”.
 Here are 5 important facts about filing a tax extension that you need to know before you file.

 1. An Extension Isn’t an Extension to Pay

 The word “extension” is somewhat misleading.
 When you file a tax extension, you’ll get six extra months to file your taxes.
 Sounds reasonable, but keep reading.
-The keywords here are “extra months to file your taxes”.
-A tax extension doesn’t extend the deadline to pay any taxes that you may owe to the IRS.
+The keywords here are “extra months to file your taxes.”
+A tax extension does not extend the deadline to pay any taxes that you may owe to the IRS.
 Sound backwards?
 Not what you expected?
-Welcome to enlightenment my friend.
+Welcome to enlightenment, my friend.
 If you file an extension, you will still have to pay any taxes due by the normal tax deadline.
 So before you file an extension assuming you’ve got 6 extra months to pay your taxes, think again.

 2. The Penalty is in the Eye of the Filer

 In sports, penalties are up to the discretion of the referee.
 When it comes to tax time, the IRS wears the zebra stripes.
 Although technically you’re not penalized or charged a fee for submitting the tax extension paperwork – Form 4868 – there could still be a downside to filing an extension.

 If you file an extension, but you’ve got a good grasp on your situation and you are pretty sure a tax refund is in your future this year, then you really have nothing to worry about.
 The government will hold onto your tax refund until you get your paperwork sorted out during your extension period.
 Once you file, you’ll get your tax refund.